kwtki/how-to-download-from-gigafile/readme.md

 # Download Pictures

-If you have laptop, please use laptop to follow.
+If you have a laptop, please use laptop to follow.
 It's much easier to download if you ue wider screen.

 ## Japanese & English